 - the DNS server address of HPLMN (to be used for DNS requests related with traffic not to be subject to HR-SBO)

-- the HR-SBO authorization result (i.e. whether HR-SBO request is authorized or not).
+- the HR-SBO authorization result (i.e. whether HR-SBO request is authorized or not)

+- IP Domain to identify the DN with in the private IP domain within HPLMN.
+This information may be included where multiple DNs are deployed with the same private IP domain in HPLMN.

+The V-SMF may select the Local PSA-UPF for local part of DN based on the DNN, S-NSSAI, HPLMN ID and IP Domain provided in VPLMN Specific Offloading Information.

 The H-SMF may indicate to the UE either that for the PDU Session the use of the EDC functionality is allowed or that for the PDU Session the use of the EDC functionality is required.

 If the request for HR-SBO is not authorized and DNS context has been created, the V-SMF delete the DNS context from the selected V-EASDF, and the subsequent steps related to the EASDF in this procedure are skipped.